nickyeolk/Know-Your-Intent/README.md

 2. [Web Application Corpus](https://github.com/sebischair/NLU-Evaluation-Corpora)
 3. [Chatbot Corpus](https://github.com/sebischair/NLU-Evaluation-Corpora)

-Read about the details in this [blog](https://medium.com/@shridhar743/know-your-intent-sota-results-in-intent-classification-8e1ca47f364c)

 ------------------------------------------------------------------------------------------------------------------------------

 ### Results

-The results were compared with other NLU service providers like Google DialogueFlow, IBM Watson, Recast AI, Botify, RASA, Snips and so on and a comparison was drawn:
+The results were compared with other NLU service providers like Google DialogueFlow, IBM Watson, Recast AI, Botify, RASA, Snips and so on and a comparison was drawn.
+The pre-trained BERT model was able to match the state of the art results:

 ![Comparison Results Table](./table/ComparisonTable.png)